jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 - **SSO Connection**: Configure SAML 2.0 integration with your identity provider (Entra ID, Okta, or Ping Identity)
 - **Authentication Policy**: Link your claimed domain to the SSO connection

-**Use Case Example**: Your employees with email addresses like `john@acme.com` and `sarah@acme.com` authenticate through your organization's identity provider (Entra ID, Okta, or Ping Identity) to access your HPE GreenLake workspace.
+**Use Case Example**: Your employees with email addresses like `john@acme.com` and `sarah@acme.com` authenticate through your organization's IdP (Identity Provider) (Entra ID, Okta, or Ping Identity) to access your HPE GreenLake workspace.

 ### What This Guide Does NOT Cover: External SSO for Partner/Contractor Access